smittytone/pico-system-phantoms/README.md

 ### Release Notes

 * 1.1.3 *Unreleased*
+    * Make ‘Phantom zapped’ graphics look more like the original.
+    * Add back key to help.
+    * Fix missing new-level countdown.
     * Bring code into line with more modern C++.
     * Bring code into line with my current style standards.
 * 1.1.2 *3 November 2022*